RQF7/proyecto_lovelace/documentos_entregables/reporte_tecnico/propuestas_citas.md

 3. >When in doubt, use brute force.
 Ken Thomson.
 4. >La realidad no suele coincidir con las previsiones; con lógica perversa, prever un detalle circunstancial es impedir que este suceda, JLB
+5. >This wasn't just plain terrible, this was fancy terrible.
+This was terrible with raisins in it, Dorothy Parker.
 ## Implementación
 1. >It is a mistake to think you can solve any major problems just with potatoes, Douglas Adams.